 - The next working day: Express carriers deliver within the Netherlands with their fastest product (often called Express) on the next working day.
-Very useful if you do not have a daily collection.
+Very handy if you don't have a daily collection.
 The Economy product is cheaper but often has a slightly longer term.
-Sometimes you are obliged to use the Express option within the Netherlands, for example to send a document.
-However, the quality of the Dutch parcel carriers, such as DHL Parcel, DPD and GLS, is high.
-Around 95 percent is delivered on time outside the peak period and at lower rates than Express carriers.
+Sometimes within the Netherlands you must use the Express option, for example to send a document.
+However, the quality of the Dutch parcel carriers, such as DHL eCommerce, DPD and GLS, is high.
+About 95 percent are delivered on time outside the peak period and at lower rates than Express carriers.
 The latter achieve a slightly higher next day delivery quality.

 - The same day: this is possible via a same day carrier such as DHL Today or Trunkers and of course via a direct courier.
 This is a driver who collects the shipment from the sender and takes it directly to the recipient without using a sorting centre.
 This service is comparable to getting into the car yourself.
 Here read more about same day delivery.

 - Later than the next business day: In the Netherlands there are few or no carriers that deliver later.
 Within the postal networks you see that this is offered.
 Here the shipment often first goes to a central sorting center and from there to a local party that will deliver the mail within a few working days.